britram/rains-prototype/draft-trammell-rains-protocol.md

 range(11) key.

-The value of the signatures (0) key is an array of one or more Signatures as defined in {{cbor-signature}}.
+The value of the signatures (0) key is an array of one or more Signatures as defined in {{signatures}}.
 The signatures on the P-Shard are to be verified against the appropriate key for the Zone for which the P-Shard is cvalid in the given context.